-The Globe and Mail, Canada’s national newspaper, is currently looking for a bartender and a venue supervisor to staff its new conference space in Toronto.
-The New York Times isn’t just writing for readers anymore either — it’s inviting them to join reporters and sources to tackle big, burning questions about everything from what’s next in luxury to AI.
+The Globe and Mail was recently looking for a bartender and a venue supervisor to staff its new conference space in Toronto.
+The New York Times isn’t just writing for readers anymore, either — it’s inviting them to join reporters and sources to tackle big, burning questions about everything from what’s next in luxury to artificial intelligence.

 In fact, it’s burgeoning.

 From big brands to small businesses, live happenings are having a(nother) moment.
-And it’s because — from the branding, networking, revenue– and happiness-generating leads they offer — they are, quite simply, good for business.
+And it’s because — from branding, networking, moneymaking and happiness standpoints — they are, quite simply, good for business.

 Let’s face it: nothing beats a handshake

-So don’t dismiss the power of being there in person.
+So don’t underestimate the power of being there in person.

 Experiences help us connect